0x90nz/simple-c-jit/README.md

 labels must be declared before they are used, there are no forward-jumps yet, as I don't do multiple passes or label fixup.

 There is very minimal safety as adding proper checks for e.g. for stack under or overflow would be complicated and this is meant to be "simple".
-That means that the stack *must* be even on exit, and it *must* not corrupt the application data, or you'll just get segfaults.
+The stack can not be even on exit, as the original stack pointer is saved, but there is no protection for overflowing or underflowing the stack and corrupting data, so care must be taken.

 For a simple "hello world" try this: